hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 #### 3.7.4.2 Binary

 The binary data output is best described as a binary translation of the CSV stream, with full numerical precision and no commas or newlines.
-Recall that the dataset header provides type information for each dataset parameter, and this definitively indicates the number of bytes and the byte structure of each parameter, and thus of each binary record in the stream.
+Recall that the dataset header provides type information for each dataset parameter, and this definitively indicates the number of bytes and the byte structure of each parameter and, thus, of each binary record in the stream.
 Array parameters are unwound in the same way for binary as for CSV data as described above.
 All numeric values are little-endian (LSB), integers are always signed and four-byte and floating-point values are always IEEE 754 double-precision values.

-Dataset parameters of type `string` and `isotime` (which are just strings of ISO 8601 dates) have a maximum length specified in the info header.
+Dataset parameters of type `string` and `isotime` (strings of ISO 8601 dates) have a maximum length specified in the info header.
 This length indicates how many bytes to read for each string value.
 If the string content is less than the length, the remaining bytes must be padded with ASCII null bytes.
 If a string uses all the bytes specified in the `length`, no null terminator or padding is needed.

 #### 3.7.4.3 JSON

 For the JSON output, an additional `data` element added to the header contains the array of data records.
-These records are very similar to the CSV output, except that strings must be quoted and arrays must be delimited with array brackets in standard JSON fashion.
+These records are similar to the CSV output, except that strings must be quoted and arrays must be delimited with array brackets in standard JSON fashion.
 An example helps to illustrate what the JSON format looks like.
 Consider a dataset with four parameters: time, a scalar value, a 1-D array value with an array length of 3, and a string value.
 The header with the data object might look like this:

 ```javascript
 {  "HAPI": "3.3",